 Quizzes each consist of 10 multiple-choice items.
-Quizzes cover material from the lecture, readings, and viewings for that module.
+Quizzes are "open notes/open book" and cover material from the lectures, readings, and viewings for that module.
 Quiz questions range from very easy to very difficult and are not all answerable by memorization of material alone or direct reference to it.
 That is, some items will require application, synthesis, interpretation, integration, or extension of the material in order to be answered correctly.
 You will need to understand the material in order to do well on the quizzes, but you will not be under time or memorization pressure when you take them.
 The quizzes are not timed.
-You could let your friends "help" you when you take them, but you'll probably get higher grades if you take them on your own.
+You could even let your friends "help" you when you take them, but you'll probably get higher grades if you take them on your own!

 Journal Assignments are self-graded.
 You complete an assigned activity or exercise to deepen and extend your understanding of the module topic.
 At the end of the semester, you assign yourself a journaling grade.
 (This is on the honor system.
-You could cheat, but the only person you'd be ripping off is you.)
+You could cheat, but these assignments are so fun you won't want to fake doing them anyway.)

-Video Assignments are completed twice during the semester.
-These assignments are project-based, and allow you to show us your understanding of important course topics.
-If you have the opportunity to include children in the projects you will document with your videos, all the better, but it is certainly not required.
-These assignments have clear criteria for completing them with a high grade and are designed to allow you to have fun with them and be creative.
-You submit the videos to us on Canvas through the Assignment link.
-You must keep your videos to the time limit.
-Descriptions and due dates given on the Canvas Course Assignments Page.
+Video Assignments bookend the semester.
+You will complete the first one to introduce yourself to us and show us your initial understanding of the concept of personality, and the second at the end of the semester to show us how much you've learned about applying a theory of personality to real life.
+Both of these assignments have clear criteria for completing them with a high grade and are designed to allow you to have fun with them and be creative.
+You submit them to us on Canvas through the Assignment link.
+You must keep your video to the time limit and use a supported file type.
+Detailed descriptions and due dates are given on the Canvas Course Assignments Page.
 We love getting to know you through these assignments!